SUSE/network/manuals/CiscoACI_Integration_Deployment_with_SOC7.md

 #### Setup a Route Reflector

 We need to have a BGP route reflector policy to allow that static route for the L3out to be advertised to other no border leaf nodes in the fabric.
 The BGP route-reflector policy is used for advertising dynamic routes and static routes to the non-border leaves in the fabric.
-If you are using any kind of L3out the best practice is to configured the  RR policy using below command on the controller:
+If you are using any kind of L3out the best practice is to configure the  RR policy using below command on the controller:

 ```
 apic route-reflector-create --apic-ip <APIC IP> --apic-username admin --apic-password <password> --no-secure